steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 {% twitter https://twitter.com/steipete/status/1281547449660825601 %}

-## Gardening your Timeline
+## Curating your Timeline

 Who you follow defines your Twitter experience.
-Learn how you can garden your Twitter Timeline to keep it fun and interesting, [in the second part of this series](/posts/gardening-your-timeline/).
+Learn how you can garden your Twitter Timeline to keep it fun and interesting, [in the second part of this series](/posts/curating-your-twitter-timeline/).

 ## Addendum: Building Personal Brands for Introverts